cferdinandi/learn-vanilla-js/content/_index.md

 <h1 class="margin-bottom-small text-xlarge text-normal">A <em>free</em> JavaScript course for beginners.</h1>

 <span class="text-large">Get 45 lessons, 7 projects, and 1 rock solid foundation for your JavaScript journey.
-Build your first JS library in about a week.</span>
+Build your first JS library in a few hours.</span>

 {{<cta for="funnel">}}